feltus/ModelProteinSwissModel/README.md

 In this lab, you will predict tertiary structure of the SARs-CoV-2 spike protein using the SWISS-MODEL service.

 ##  Lab Objectives:
-* Model a primary protein sequence at Swiss-Model
+- Model a primary protein sequence at Swiss-Model

-Follow these lab instructions:
+## Lab instructions:

 ###  Task A:
 Model a primary protein sequence using Swiss-Model.